kamranayub/awesome-deved/README.md

 # Conference Talks

+- [Drawing the Invisible: React Explained in 5 Visual Metaphors](https://maggieappleton.com/reactpotato) - An amazing visual talk by Maggie Appleton that explains React just like it says.
 - [Stop Drawing Dead Fish](https://www.youtube.com/watch?v=ZfytHvgHybA) - An incredible talk by Bret Victor about the essence of digital art.
 - [Wat](https://www.destroyallsoftware.com/talks/wat) - Widely shared talk on the quirks of JavaScript and Ruby by Gary Bernhardt.